Strong Simulation of Linear Optical Processes: Algorithms

 Given an input \sket{s}{m}{n}, a threshold $\eta$ and a LO-circuit of $m$ modes mapping a unitary \U$:m\times m$, can we obtain a set $\mathcal{O}=\left \{ \sket{t}{}{}, \sket{t}{}{} \in \F{m}{n} \right \}$ such that $\sum_{\ket{t} \in \mathcal{O}} \amp{\bra{t}\Ua\ket{s}}^2 > \eta $?

 Even though this problem can be solved with \ref{prob1} and just taking a subset of the full distribution, we can have a more efficient procedure by using the Algorithm~\ref{alg:sloshyb} and the \Select function of Algorithm~\ref{alg:select}.
 Note the ``while loop'' adds several states in \F{}{}.
-If the ''while loop'' of \Select would be adding one sample $\ket{t}$ from the distribution $\left\{ \amp{\bra{t} \Ua \ket{s}}^2 \middle| \ket{t} \in \F{S}{k} \right\}$, and if the ''return'' of \SLOShyb would return a sample from \F{S}{k} instead of \F{S}{k}, then \SLOShyb would have performed a weak simulation as described in \cref{sec2:weakandstrong} and similarly to \cite{clifford2020faster}.